-Applying these factors to the information redacted from the pre-filed testimony of FES witnesses Messrs.
-Schnitzer and Lesser, Exelon witness Mr. Dominguez, and OCC witness Mr. Yankel demonstrates that protection from disclosure is appropriate.
-As noted above, the information includes a detailed description of the Companies' projected fuel expenditures, ESP rates, load data, reserve margins, and sales; the operating characteristics of their planned Turning Point Solar project; and the Companies' confidential dealings with independent power producers.
-That information is the product of original research and development, has been kept confidential, and, as a result, retains substantial economic value to the Companies by being kept confidential.
-It would be costly and time-consuming for third parties to replicate the information on their own, without access to the information.
-Allowing unfettered public access to the information would enable third parties to replicate the constrained option model at little or no cost.
+Applying these factors to the information contained in the relevant portion of Ms.

+Thomas' deposition transcript demonstrates that protection from disclosure is appropriate.
+As noted above, the information includes a detailed description AEP Ohio's forecast for fuel expenditures and also includes an actual copy of the forecast.
+AEP Ohio utilizes this forecast to estimate its costs of providing SSO service to customers.
+The information is the product of original research and development, has been kept confidential, and, as a result, retains substantial economic value to the Companies by being kept confidential.
+It would be costly and timeconsuming for third parties to replicate the information on their own, without access to the information.
+Allowing unfettered public access to the information would enable third parties to replicate AEP Ohio's forecasted expenditures at little or no cost and would grant third parties inappropriate access to competitively sensitive business information about the Companies.
 Accordingly, release of the information to the public would significantly reduce, if not eliminate, the value that the information has by being kept confidential and, thus, would cause harm to AEP Ohio.

-For the reasons provided above, AEP Ohio requests that the Commission grant its motion, and FES's, Exelon's, and OCC's motions, for a protective order to maintain the confidentiality of the information redacted from the pre-filed testimony of FES witnesses Messrs.
-Schnitzer and Lesser, Exelon witness Mr. Dominguez, and OCC witness Mr. Yankel, by ordering that that testimony be kept under seal.
+For the reasons provided above, AEP Ohio requests that the Commission grant its motion, and FES's motion, for a protective order to maintain the confidentiality of the information contained in the portion of the Deposition of Laura J. Thomas that FES filed contemporaneously with its August 29, 2011 motion for protective order, by ordering that the deposition excerpt be kept under seal.